souravsathyan/ReactJS/README.md

             reducer:{addItem:(), removeItem:()}
-        -these functions have access to the state and action.payload -then export the slice.action and slice.redcer from the slice file -the reduces are mtating the state
+        -these functions have access to the state and action.payload -then export the slice.action and slice.redcer from the slice file -the reduces are mutating the state
+        -the reducer function updates the slice
+        -reducers are the combination of the reducers in the slice And in the slice reducers the reducers have the reducer functions which take the crrent state and action and mutate the store.
     -then add the slice to the appStore
         -in app store have a reducer it is a big reducer app level.
         -in this redcer contains the reducers of the slice